opensouls/soul-engine/docs/docs/CortexStep/examples.md

   let initialMemory = [
     {
       role: "system",
-      content: "<Context>You are modeling the mind of a chef who is preparing a meal</Context>", },
+      content: "You are modeling the mind of a chef who is preparing a meal.", },
   ];